VisualBoyAdvance: VisualBoyAdvance-M

 VisualBoyAdvance-M, or simply VBA-M, is an improved fork from the inactive VisualBoyAdvance project, adding several features as well as maintaining an up-to-date codebase.
 After VisualBoyAdvance became inactive in 2004, several forks began to appear such as VBALink, which allowed users to emulate the linking of two Game Boy devices.
 Eventually, VBA-M was created, which merged several of the forks into one codebase.
 Thus, the M in VBA-M stands for Merge.
 VBA-M is backwards compatible with Game Boy and Game Boy Color.

 VBA-M's GBA emulation core was ported into RetroArch/Libretro, without the GB, GBC and SGB cores. as well as a modified version called VBA-Next.

-VBA-GX is a port of VBA-M to Nintendo Wii.
+VBA-GX is a port of VBA-M to Wii.
 It enables motion controls for emulated Game Boy Advance games.

 Reception

 The VisualBoyAdvance became the most popular GBA emulator for the Unix platform and the emulator contributed "greatly" to the late years of GBA game development by providing a suite of development and visual debugging tools for developers who wanted to create games that surpassed even Nintendo's own.
 A port from VBA's code was used as the foundation of the Visual Boy Zune, an emulator of the Zune HD.

 Wesley Akkerman from the Dutch computer magazine Computer!Totaal named the VisualBoyAdvance as one of the best Game Boy emulators alongside the mGBA, owing to its variety of features and customization options.
 In a review on the tech blog Techilife, VisualBoyAdvance has been named the oldest and most reliable Game Boy Advance emulator and has been praised for its ease of use.